Louis Campagna: Prison

 On March 18, 1943, Campagna and other Outfit mobsters were indicted in New York on charges of extorting the Hollywood film industry.
 On December 22, 1943, Campagna was convicted of extortion.
 He was sentenced a week later to ten years imprisonment in Atlanta Federal Penitentiary.
 Louis then turned to his cousin Albert Campagna for help.
-However, Albert wanted nothing to do with his Louis for fear that his children would become targets.
+However, Albert wanted nothing to do with his cousin Louis for fear that his children would become targets.
 Soon after Louis' imprisonment, his wife Charlotte successfully petitioned the government to transfer him closer to Chicago at Leavenworth Federal Penitentiary in Leavenworth, Kansas.
 In the late 1940s, a group of Campagna associates collected over $190,000 to pay his tax debt to the federal government (reduced from $470,000).

 In August 1947, after 42 months in prison, Campagna was released on parole his first of eligibility.
 Outfit boss Anthony Accardo had reportedly bribed a district attorney to facilitate Campagna's quick release.
 The rapid parole of Campagna and his associates created a firestorm of protest in Chicago.
 The U.S. Department of Justice went to court to revoke the parole, but was unsuccessful.

 After his release, Campagna returned to Chicago to work for the Outfit under boss Sam Giancana.